ZhongRuoyu/llvm-ports/README.md

 The ports are available as Docker images at
 [Docker Hub](https://hub.docker.com/r/zhongruoyu/llvm-ports).
-They also come with the Debian/Ubuntu release's default [GCC](https://gcc.gnu.org/), the latest releases of [GNU Binutils](https://www.gnu.org/software/binutils/) (currently version 2.39) and [CMake](https://cmake.org/) (currently version 3.24.2).
+They also come with the Debian/Ubuntu release's default [GCC](https://gcc.gnu.org/), and the latest releases of [GNU Binutils](https://www.gnu.org/software/binutils/) (currently version 2.39) and [CMake](https://cmake.org/) (currently version 3.24.2).

-The image tags are in the format of `version[-all]-codename`, where `version` is the LLVM release version, `codename` is the codename of the Debian/Ubuntu release, and `-all` is an optional suffix indicating the inclusion of additional LLVM subprojects (see below).
+The image tags are in the format of `version-codename`, where `version` is the LLVM release version, and `codename` is the codename of the Debian/Ubuntu release.
 For example, tag `15.0.1-jammy` refers to the image with LLVM 15.0.1 on Ubuntu 22.04 (Jammy Jellyfish).

 The following LLVM releases are available: